a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing folders and files.
 Scroll window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
 Drag a file over the obscured part of the folder.
 Verify the folder doesn't highlight.
 * Launch DeskTop.
 Open a window containing folders and files.
 Scroll window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
 Drag a file over the visible part of the folder.
 Verify the folder highlights but doesn't render past window bounds.
 Continue dragging over the obscured part of the folder.
 Verify that the folder unhighlights.

 * Launch DeskTop.
+Open two windows containing folders and files.
+Drag a file from one window over a folder in the other window.
+Verify that the folder highlights.
+Drop the file.
+Verify that the file is copied or moved to the correct target folder.
+* Launch DeskTop.
+Open two windows containing folders and files.
+Scroll one window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
+Drag a file from the other window over the obscured part of the folder.
+Verify the folder doesn't highlight.
+* Launch DeskTop.
+Open two windows containing folders and files.
+Scroll one window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
+Drag a file from the other window over the visible part of the folder.
+Verify the folder highlights but doesn't render past window bounds.
+Continue dragging over the obscured part of the folder.
+Verify that the folder unhighlights.

+* Launch DeskTop.
 Select a 32MB volume.
 File > Get Info.
 Verify total size shows as 32,768K not 0K.

 * Launch DeskTop.
 Open a window containing folders and files.
 Open another window, for an empty volume.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the target window.